Authorized to co-supervise theses and Adjunct Professeur

 Serrati, J. (2019).
 Take the Sword Away From That Girl!
 Combat, Gender, and Vengeance in the Mid-Republic.
 In J. Armstrong and M.P.
 Fronda (Eds.), The Romans at War: Soldier, Citizens, and Society in the Roman Republic.
 London: Routledge.
 116-133.

 Serrati, J., Beck, H. and Jehne, M. (Eds.)
 (2016).
 Money and Power in the Roman Republic.
 Brussels: Latomus.

 Serrati, J. (2016).
-Early Provincial Economies in the West: The lex Hieronica and the Financing of Roman Conquest.
-In H. Beck, M. Jehne and J. Serrati (Eds.)
-Money and Power in the Roman Republic.
-Brussels: Latomus.114-130.
+The Financing of Conquest: Roman Interaction with Hellenistic Tax Laws.
+In H. Beck, M. Jehne, and J. Serrati (Eds), Money and Power in the Roman Republic.
+Brussels: Latomus.
+97-113.

 Serrati, J. (2016).
 War, Weaponry, and Empire.
 In N. Dalmackie et al. (eds), The Blackwell Encyclopaedia of Empire.
 Oxford: Blackwell: 1-13.